pyTooling/pyTooling.CLIAbstraction/doc/Program.rst

 #######

 The :class:`~pyTooling.CLIAbstraction.Program` represents an executable command line program.
-It offers an interface to define and enabled command line arguments.
+It offers an interface to define and enable command line arguments.

 **Features:**